 - mandatory exchange of collateral.

-If an undertaking which has submitted a notification of exceeding the clearing threshold to the FIN-FSA later no longer exceeds the threshold, the undertaking must also notify this to the above-mentioned email address using the enclosed form (excel).
+If, however, an undertaking which has previously submitted a notification of exceeding the clearing threshold to the FIN-FSA later no longer exceeds the clearing threshold and therefore wishes to be released from the clearing obligation, the undertaking must also notify ESMA and FIN-FSA that it no longer exceeds the clearing threshold.

 Reporting of unconfirmed OTC derivative transactions

-Under Article 12(4) of Commission Delegated Regulation (EU) 149/2013, adopted pursuant to Article 11(14) of EMIR, financial counterparties must have the necessary procedures to report on a monthly basis to the FIN-FSA the number of unconfirmed OTC derivative transactions that have been outstanding for more than five business days.
-These reports do not need to be sent, however, unless the FIN-FSA specifically requests them.
+Under Article 12(4) of Commission Delegated Regulation (EU) 149/2013, adopted pursuant to Article 11(14) of EMIR, financial counterparties must have the necessary procedures to report to the FIN-FSA on a monthly basis the number of unconfirmed OTC derivative transactions that have been outstanding for more than five business days.
+These reports do not need to be sent to the FIN-FSA, however, unless the FIN-FSA specifically requests them.

 Reporting of disputes